 Ali Standish was raised and now lives in North Carolina and spent several years as a teacher/program administrator in the Washington DC Public School system.
-She has an MFA in Children’s Writing from Hollins University but now lives with her Finnish husband in Cambridge, England.
-Classic in feel, thought-provoking and moving, THE ETHAN I WAS BEFORE is her debut novel.
-It was published by Harper Collins (North America) and Orchard (UK) in 2017.
+She has an MFA in Children’s Writing from Hollins University.
+THE ETHAN I WAS BEFORE, Ali’s classic-feeling, thought-provoking and moving debut, was published by Harper Collins (North America) and Orchard (UK) in 2017.
 Her second book – AUGUST ISLE (North America)/THE SECRET SUMMER (US) is out now.
 Her super book for younger, dog-loving readers BAD BELLA is out in the States at the end of 2019.
 Ali is currently working on other terrific MG which will be published in 2020 and 2021.

 When and how did you start writing?

 The first story I remember writing was about a lion and a parrot eating waffles in the jungle.
 I must have been four or five, and my mom typed it up for me to send to my brother at summer camp.
 Remarkably, he forgot to write back to tell me how genius it was.

 Ever since then, writing has been a constant companion for me—an itch that I have to scratch.
 I’ve been encouraged by many wonderful communities of writers, which I sought out along the way.
 As a kid I spent my summers at Duke Young Writer’s Camp, which is where I started to view writing as a really complex art, and one I wanted to master.
 As a teenager, I took poetry lessons after school.
 I took creative writing classes in college, and afterwards, I did a master’s program in Children’s Writing at Hollins University.
 Those communities have been invaluable in my journey as a writer.